rmanderca/k2/README.md

 Note: This section could simply replace step 2 above and achieves the same thing but in this case you end up with the folders you need to begin developing your app.

-* Copy ./app/demo folder ./app/your_app
+* Copy ./app/default folder ./app/your_app
-* Copy ./config/demo to ./config/your_app
+* Copy ./config/default to ./config/your_app
-* Copy ./install/demo to ./install/your_app
+* Copy ./install/default to ./install/your_app
 * Modify the settings for each config file in ./config/your_app folder.
-* Replace the 'demo' path in ./install/your_app/demo_install.sql and rename the file to your_app_install.sql.
+* Replace the 'default' path in ./install/your_app/default_install.sql and rename the file to your_app_install.sql.
-* Replace the 'demo' paths in ./app/your_app/app_install.sql with the path of your app.
+* Replace the 'default' paths in ./app/your_app/app_install.sql with the path of your app.
 * Consider filtering files starting with secret* from git.
 See the .gitignore file.
 * If everything is good you should be able to run ./install/your_app/dev/your_app_install.sql as your application user without errors.
 If there are errors try running again.
 If you still get errors open an issue here.